We're Open8am–6pm SAST

 Location & Access

-Getting to Lake Kivu, Rwanda
+Getting to Lake Kivu

 1.9500° S, 29.2500° E

-Lake Kivu, Rwanda Safari FAQ
+Lake Kivu, Answered

 Yes.
 Lake Kivu is one of the few African lakes free of bilharzia (schistosomiasis), crocodiles and hippo, making it safe for swimming, kayaking and paddleboarding.
 Its resort beaches at Rubavu and Karongi are popular, warm and clean.